tolomaps/resources/README.md

 ## Software

 - [QGIS](http://www.qgis.org/en/site/ "QGIS"): Open-source desktop GIS software.
 Can do most of what ArcMap can do, for free.
 Often it does it much, much faster.
 - [Mapbox](https://www.mapbox.com/ "Mapbox"): Use Mapbox online to design basemaps; Mapbox Studio is desktop software for designing map tiles that can be uploaded and hosted on Mapbox.
-Check out their <a title="Mapbox Getting Started Guides" href="https://www.mapbox.com/guides/" target="_blank">Getting Started Guides</a> or <a title="Mapbox Help" href="https://www.mapbox.com/help/" target="_blank">Help</a> section for more information.
+Check out their [Getting Started Guides](https://www.mapbox.com/help/#get-started-with-mapbox "Mapbox Getting Started Guides") or [Help](https://www.mapbox.com/help/ "Mapbox Help") section for more information.
 - [Indiemapper](http://indiemapper.com/ "Indiemapper"): Make thematic maps online.
 Bring in your own or use provided data.
 - [Map Stack by Stamen](http://mapstack.stamen.com/ "Map Stack by Stamen"): Create quick map snapshots of anywhere, with the ability to customize colors and which labels/lines to include.
 - [HUGEpic](http://hugepic.io/ "HUGEpic"): Create a slippy map from an image.
 This can be used when you want to be able to pan and zoom on a static map.